jitsi/jiwer/README.md

 #### ToUpperCase

-`jiwer.ToLowerCase()` can be used to replace every character into uppercase.
+`jiwer.ToUpperCase()` can be used to replace every character into uppercase.

 Example:
 ```python